Join now new beginners class Every tuesday 17:45 - 19:00

-Brief History Aikido
+Brief History of Aikido

 Founder: Morihei Ueshiba (1883–1969), a Japanese martial artist.
 Known as O-Sensei.